Guake/guake/docs/source/user/gtk3.rst

 Guake is now only compatible with Python 3.5+.

-Port to Gtk 3 and Python 3 lead naturally to skip all 1.x and 2.x version in the versio version of Guake: Guake 3.
+Port to Gtk 3 and Python 3 lead naturally to skip all 1.x and 2.x version in the version of Guake: Guake 3.

 Dropped Features from Guake 0.8.x
 ---------------------------------